 - Leverage the operating experience of founders in the portfolio.
 Ex: Equals founder Bobby Pinero was the first Finance hire at Intercom.
 He built and led the finance and analytics function for 7 years and scaled from $1M to $200M.

 - Bring together executives to discuss a timely topic.
-Our monthly roundtables cover topics related to remote work, return to office, company culture and values, and create opportunities for Worklife founders to engage with leaders from other companies like Cameo, Reddit, 100 Thieves, MSCHF, and more.
+Our monthly roundtables cover topics related to the future of remote work, return to office, company culture and values, and create opportunities for Worklife founders to engage with leaders from other companies like Cameo, Reddit, 100 Thieves, MSCHF, and more.

 - Share everything you build (as templates)